tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 #### Application of trees
 - Hierarchial Structures

+#### Types of Trees
+- Binary Tree: Each node can have utmost two children.
+- Perfect Binary Tree: All interior nodes have two children and all leaves have the same depth.
+- complete binary tree: every level, except possibly the last, is completely filled, and all nodes in the last level are as far left as possible
+- Binary search tree: left less than given node, right greater than given node.
+- AVL tree:
+- Red-Black tree:
+- Splay tree:
+- Trie Structure:
+- Suffix tree:
+- Huffman Tree:
+- B Trees:

 #### Types of binary Trees
 - Ordered Search Trees: data values in left sub tree are less than right tree, no duplicates.
 - Expression Tree: Represent Arthematic expression.
 Operands & Operators in nodes.